DanielYKPan/date-time-picker/README.md

-# Angular 2 Date Time Picker
+# Angular Date Time Picker

-**Angular 2 date time picker - Angular2 reusable UI component**
+**Angular date time picker - Angular reusable UI component**

 ## Important

-**This package currently only supports AngularJS 2.
+**This package now supports Angular 2 ang 4**
-If the package running on AngularJs 4, it will appears bugs because Angular 4 move its animation to its own module.
-Those bugs will be fixed in the next updates**

 ## Updates

 * Added a new 'inline' mode. **[mode]=" 'inline' "** would make the date-time-picker always show in your page.
 * Added a new pickerType option. **[pickerType]=" 'both' "**, this option would let you choose the date-time-picker to be date-picker or time-picker or both.
 Options include 'both', 'date', 'time'.
 Default is 'both'.
+* This npm package now rename to [ng-pick-datetime](https://www.npmjs.com/package/ng-pick-datetime), this is because this package now support angular 2 and 4.
+The previous package was named [ng2-date-time-picker](https://www.npmjs.com/package/ng2-date-time-picker).

 ## Other Similar Projects

 * [Date Range Picker](https://github.com/DanielYKPan/date-range-picker)

 ## Description
-Simple Angular2 date time picker.
-Online demo is [here](https://danielykpan.github.io/ng2-date-time-picker/).
+Simple Angular date time picker.
+Online demo is [here](https://danielykpan.github.io/date-time-picker/).
 This picker is responsive design, so feel free to try it in your desktops, tablets and mobile devices.
 This picker uses [MomentJS](http://momentjs.com/)